Telefonorosso/l3-netkeys/README.md

 It can be useful when:

-- the Amiga is placed in an awkward position;
+- the Amiga is placed in an awkward position
-- the Amiga keyboard is damaged or unreliable;
+- the Amiga keyboard is damaged or unreliable
-- the Amiga mouse is insufferable;
+- the Amiga mouse is insufferable
-- you can't live without a mouse wheel;
+- you can't live without a mouse wheel

 ## How it works

 The Raspberry Pi client reads Linux `evdev` input events from `/dev/input/event*` and sends small UDP packets containing:

-- Amiga raw key codes;
+- Amiga raw key codes
-- key up/down state;
+- key up/down state
-- relative mouse movement;
+- relative mouse movement
-- mouse button state;
+- mouse button state
-- heartbeat packets;
+- heartbeat packets
-- optional reset request.
+- optional reset request

 The Amiga server listens on a UDP port and writes the corresponding events to input.device.